roytang/blog/content/notes/2021/12/1472933987718815750/index.md

 <time>[2021-12-29 21:56] </time> Missed out on event 5 of the #MagicArena decathlon, so the perfect run is out (and I wasted far too many gems), but I did manage to get the 6th token via event 7 (Historic), guaranteeing 2nd run at the finals!
 Took me three tries with BG Food.
 Yet to decide whether to go for 8

 {{< photos 1476190347625590784 >}}

+<time>[2021-12-30 08:49] </time> #MagicArena decathlon event 8: singleton.
+Got there in 2 tries, using Sam Black's list.
+Each game took forever though!
+At least I didn't spend gems.
+One more token to get a third finals entry!

+{{< photos 1476354769421680641 >}}